aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 ### 2.1 Search Page

 The search page was enhanced to provide a better user experience.
-The HTML structure was reorganized to create a more prominent and centered search interface.
-A descriptive page title was added above the search form to guide users.
-The search input field was made more prominent with improved sizing and clearer placeholder text.
-The form layout was restructured to ensure proper alignment between the input field and search button.
+A centered layout keeps the hero title, query box, algorithm selector, and action button within the same flex group so the whole form feels like a single control.
+We also allowed the user to select the ranking he wants to use: a dropdown placed next to the input lets users switch between TF‑IDF, BM25, Word2Vec, or our custom hybrid ranker before every query, and the last choice is persisted in the session so the page remembers your preferred scorer.
+We also added a lightweight geo-consent prompt that stores the visitor’s country/city (only if accepted) in hidden inputs; these values flow straight into the analytics pipeline without any extra clicks.

 Client-side validation was implemented to prevent users from submitting empty queries, replacing the previous non-functional validation.
 Additional CSS styling was added to improve the visual presentation, including better centering of the search interface, responsive design considerations, and enhanced visual feedback through focus states and hover effects.

 ### 2.2 Search Algorithms Integration

-PREGUNTA: ÉS MILLOR FER SERVIR TF-IDF OR BM25?

-The search functionality was integrated with the TF-IDF ranking algorithm developed in Part 2.
-A new `SearchAlgorithm` class was created in `myapp/search/algorithms.py` to wrap the TF-IDF ranker and inverted index, making them suitable for web application use.
+The search functionality was integrated with the ranking stack developed in Parts 2 and 3.
+A new `SearchAlgorithm` class was created in `myapp/search/algorithms.py` to wrap the TF-IDF, BM25, Word2Vec, and custom hybrid rankers plus the shared inverted index, making them suitable for web application use.
 The implementation loads the processed corpus data (which contains preprocessed tokens) and builds the inverted index at initialization time for optimal performance.

 The `SearchEngine` class was refactored to use the integrated search algorithm instead of the dummy random search.
-The search process now performs proper query preprocessing, conjunctive query filtering, and TF-IDF-based ranking to return the most relevant results.
+The search process now performs proper query preprocessing, conjunctive query filtering, and ranking with whichever method the user selected to return the most relevant results.
 The algorithm is initialized once at application startup, ensuring fast response times for user queries.
 We later extracted the preprocessing pipeline into `myapp/search/preprocessing.py` so that incoming queries are cleaned, stopword-filtered, and stemmed with the exact same rules used during corpus creation; this solved issues where queries like “jeans” and “jean” previously hit different vocab entries even though they should resolve to the same stem.

 To ensure accurate result display, the search engine retrieves document data directly from the processed corpus used for indexing, rather than a separate display corpus.
 This guarantees that all document fields (including descriptions, metadata, and product details) are available and consistent with the indexed data.
 A fallback mechanism was implemented for description fields: if the primary description is missing, the system falls back to the full text field, and if that is also unavailable, it uses the title as a last resort.